InstrumentsLearn

 Last updated

 Appalachian music was influenced by a wide range of cultures, thanks to the simple instruments brought over by the first multinational inhabitants.
-Native Americans created this mixed cultural heritage along with the emigrant Scots-Irish, English, Scots, and Africans.
+Native Americans created this mixed cultural heritage along with Scots-Irish, English, Scots, and African immigrants.

 The instruments were also entirely improvised from the uncomplicated lives of the early inhabitants.
 In contrast, these instruments gave the music a distinctive sense.

-So, today, we’ve compiled the most important musical instruments that shaped music in Appalachia.
+So, today, we’ve compiled the most important Appalachian instruments that shaped music in the region.
 Stick around to find out more about Appalachian instruments.

 1. Appalachian Fiddle (Violin)